Some Internet Explorer users have posted on Microsoft’s support forum about a recovery webpage error.

 netsh winsock reset - Restart Windows after you’ve run all those commands.

-Those are some of the more likely fixes for the recovery webpage error.
+Those are some of the more likely fixes for the recover webpage error in Internet Explorer.